-Students must sign a Student Driver Agreement before driving themselves to school.
-Any student who drives themself to school should park in the designated student parking area.
+Students must purchase a parking permit for \$60 and must sign a Student Driver Agreement before being allowed to park any vehicle on school property.
+Students will be assigned a reserved parking space and may not park anywhere else on school property.
 If a student driver arrives late, they must sign in with the school office.
-No student will be permitted to leave campus for lunch under their own supervision, regardless of having turned legal age, unless they are personally signed out by a parent/guardian.
+No student will be permitted to leave campus for lunch, regardless of having turned legal age, unless they are personally signed out by a parent/guardian.
 Student drivers who need to leave school for an appointment must be excused by a parent/guardian phone call or written permission submitted to the school office.
-Student drivers may not return to their car, during the school day, for any reason without school office or teacher approval.
+Student drivers may not return to their car during the school day for any reason.
+A student who violates these rules, or who operates a vehicle in an unsafe manner on school property can have their parking permits suspended or revoked, in addition to being subject to the disciplinary process.